-Demographics and development of housing in JapanIn the years following the end of the war, Japan experienced a severe housing shortage.
-To meet the demand, the government responded with a large-scale provision of public housing.
-New multistorey apartment building complexes made of concrete called “Danchi” became a symbol for prosperity during the period of economic recovery in the 1960s.
-This had an impact on lifestyles and led to a transformation of household structures.
-While multi-generational households living under one roof had been the norm in the pre-war period, the provision of apartment buildings resulted in an increasing proportion of the population living in nuclear families.
+Demographics and development of housingIn the years following the end of World War II, Japan experienced a severe housing shortage.
+To meet the demand caused by the rapid increase in urban population, the government responded with a large-scale provision of public housing.
+New and cheaply built multistorey apartment building complexes made of concrete, called “Danchi”, became a symbol of prosperity during the period of economic recovery in the 1960s.
+The emergence of Danchi had an impact on lifestyles and led to the transformation of household structures.
+Multi-generational households living under one roof had been the norm in the pre-war period, but the mass provision of apartment buildings resulted in an increasing proportion of the population living in nuclear families.

-The demographic shift is one of the reasons for the high share of vacant and abandoned houses across Japan that is especially apparent in rural areas, as Japan’s population and economic activity are largely concentrated in Tokyo and other metropolitan areas.
-This development and a comparably small existing housing market have prompted the government to refocus its policies on the promotion of home renovations and the utilization of the existing housing stock.
+Today, Japan’s population is rapidly aging and shrinking.
+A sharp population decrease is projected for the coming decades, accompanied by a rising share of single households, and a decline in the average number of members per household.
+The demographic shift is one of the reasons for a growing share of vacant and abandoned houses across Japan that is especially apparent in rural areas and has prompted the government to promote home renovations and the utilization of the existing housing stock.